MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Utility/Select-String.md

 ### -Quiet

-Indicates that the cmdlet returns a Boolean value (True or False), instead of a **MatchInfo** object.
-The value is True if the pattern is found; otherwise the value is False.
+Indicates that the cmdlet returns a simple response instead of a **MatchInfo** object.
+The returned value is `$true` if the pattern is found or `$null` if the pattern is not found.

 ```yaml
 Type: System.Management.Automation.SwitchParameter